EnnusDev/EnnusDev-Flexible-Forearm-Robot-Manipulator-Control/README.md

 # Flexible Forearm Robot Manipulator Control

-In this project has been implemented the dynamics of a two-link planar-arm robot with flexible second link, using CasADì library.
+In this project has been implemented the dynamics of a two-link planar-arm robot with flexible second link, using [CasADi library](https://web.casadi.org/).
 Then it has been designed a simple PD controller in order to follow a sinusoidal trajectory and stabilize the flexible joint oscillation.

 The robot model considered is described in the following paper: https://ieeexplore.ieee.org/document/9993103